Where was Mahatma Gandhi on 15 August, 1947?

 Gandhi refused to participate in any celebrations.

 "I cannot rejoice on August 15.
 I do not want to deceive you.
-But at the same time I shall not ask you not to rejoice.
-Unfortunately the kind of freedom we have got today contains also the seeds of future conflict between India and Pakistan.
+But at the same time, I shall not ask you not to rejoice.
+Unfortunately, the kind of freedom we have got today contains also the seeds of future conflict between India and Pakistan.
 How can we therefore light the lamps?" said Gandhi.

 On 9 August, Gandhi arrived in Calcutta with plans to move to Naokhali (now in Bangladesh), which was ripped apart by communal massacre and violence.
 Some of the leading figures urged Gandhi not to stay in East Bengal as they felt if Gandhi could bring peace to Calcutta, peace would be restored in all of Bengal.